solace-fi/solace-docs/docs/dev-docs/contracts/Vault.md

   function acceptGovernance(
   ) external
 ```
-Accepts the governance role.
+Accepts the `governance` role.
-Can only be called by the new governor.
+Can only be called by the new `governor`.